 Grade 9 students entering our program will need to take the following courses if they intend to earn their grade 12 diploma (OSSD):

 geography (CGC1D and CGC1P)

-French (FSF1D if they have to 600 hours of instruction from elementary school, or FSF1P if they have completed French instruction using private curriculum).
+French (FSF1D if they have to 600 hours of instruction from elementary school, FSF1P if they have completed French instruction using a private curriculum, or FSF1O if they have completed little to no French instruction).
 You can review our French policy under the FAQs.

-For elective courses they are eligible to take open level grade 9 or 10 courses such as: GLS1O, BBI2O, BTT2O, HIF2O, THJ2O, TGJ2O any of the Arts (music) courses (if they meet the listed prerequisites).
+Elective courses: they are eligible to take open level grade 9 or 10 courses such as GLS1O, BBI2O, BTT2O, HIF2O, THJ2O, TGJ2O any of the Arts courses (if they meet the listed prerequisites).

-Grade 9 students should not register for grade 10 compulsory courses such as: English, Canadian History, Civics/Careers, Science and Math as these are required courses for grade 10 students to stay on track to meet prerequisites and to graduate.
+Grade 9 students should not register for grade 10 compulsory courses such as: English, Canadian History/First Nations, Métis, Civics/Careers, Science and Math as these are required courses for grade 10 students to stay on track to meet prerequisites and to graduate.